arctic1106/spring-jsp/README.md

 # spring-jsp
-Spring boot with MVC controller rendering jsp's and WebServlet support.
+Spring Boot app with MVC Book controller rendered with jsp's.
+Also enabled WebServlet support.